Paul Desmarais Jr.: Board memberships

-He was Vice-Chairman of the Board and a Director of Imerys (France) from 1998 until 2008 and a Director of GDF Suez (France), a multinational corporation that is a world leader in the water utilities sector, from 2008 until 2014.
-He was also a director of Total until 2017.
+He was vice-chairman of the board and a director of Imerys (France) from 1998 until 2008; a director of GDF Suez (France) from 2008 until 2014; and a director of Total until 2017.

-He is Chairman of the Board of Governors of The International Economic Forum of the Americas (Canada), which holds four annual conferences, including the Conference of Montreal, as well as member of The Business Council of Canada and The Business Council (United States).
-Mr. Desmarais is also a Trustee of The Brookings Institution, Co-Chair of the Brookings International Advisory Council and a member of the Brookings Executive Committee.
+He is chairman of the board of governors of the International Economic Forum of the Americas (Canada), which holds four annual conferences, including the Conference of Montreal, as well as member of The Business Council of Canada and The Business Council (United States).
+Desmarais is also a trustee of the Brookings Institution, co-chair of the Brookings International Advisory Council and a member of the Brookings Executive Committee.
 He is a member of the Global Board of Advisors of the Council on Foreign Relations (United States).

 He is a member of the Global Advisory Council of Harvard.

-He is also active on a number of philanthropic advisory councils.

 Philanthropic activities

-Paul Desmarais Jr. is involved with Centraide of Greater Montréal; he founded the Major Donors Circle in 1997 and had been its Honorary Chairman for many years, until 2017.
+Desmarais is involved with Centraide of Greater Montréal; he founded the Major Donors Circle in 1997 and had been its Honorary Chairman for many years, until 2017.
 He received the 2018 Michèle Thibodeau-DeGuire Award and became the first Governor Emeritus for his contribution and support in the fight against poverty and social exclusion.

-He is also one of the Honorary Chairs of the Healing More Better campaign of the CHU Sainte-Justine Foundation.
+He is also one of the honorary chairs of the "Healing More Better" campaign of the CHU Sainte-Justine Foundation.

-In 2014 Desmarais participated in a ski expedition to the North Magnetic Pole, organized by True Patriot Love, Canada’s largest charity supporting military families.
+In 2014 Desmarais participated in a ski expedition to the North Magnetic Pole, organized by True Patriot Love, Canada's largest charity supporting military families.
 The goal of the expedition was to raise awareness of the physical and mental injuries that continue to impact Canadian soldiers.

-Desmarais was Co-Chair of the “A Force of Nature” national campaign of Nature Conservancy Canada from April 1, 2007 to December 31, 2012.
+Desmarais was co-chair of "A Force of Nature", a national campaign of Nature Conservancy Canada from April 1, 2007 to December 31, 2012.
 The national campaign raised more than $500 million and protected 752,000 acres (300,000 hectares) of at-risk natural habitat across Canada, home to more than 145 species at risk.

-Private life
+Personal life

-Paul Desmarais is married to Hélène Desmarais, Chairman of the Board and CEO of the Centre d’entreprises et d’innovation de Montréal (CEIM).
-They have four children: Paul III, Alexandre, Nicolas, and Charles-Édouard.
+Desmarais is married to Hélène Desmarais, chairman of the board and CEO of the Centre d'entreprises et d'innovation de Montréal (CEIM).